jakobmattsson/bucketful/README.md

 `bucketful --bucket something.something.complete.com`

-This will use the same targetDir, key and secret as the before, but deploy to the bucket `something.something.complete.com`.
+This will use the same settings as the before, but deploy to `something.something.complete.com`.

 Since you probably commit your `package.json` but don't want to put secret tokens into committed files, there are a number of additional ways to supply options.